glan/head-to-tail/README.md

 ## Implementation

 Builds a word tree with the first word as the root node.
 Each level of the tree represents a single letter mutation from the parent node.
-Words are only used once and are removed from the word pool once they are placed in the tree.
+Words are only used once and are removed from the word pool once they are placed into the tree.
 As the tree is constructed we perform a breadth-first search for the end word.
 This is done by removing nodes from a queue which is pushed to as the tree is constructed.

 The valid word dictionary is sourced from `/usr/share/dict/words`.